 Use of Estimates: The preparation of the Consolidated Financial Statements in conformity with accounting principles generally accepted in the U.S. requires management to make estimates and assumptions that affect the amounts reported.
-Estimates and assumptions are used for, but not limited to: impairment of investments; impairment of long-lived assets, intangible assets and goodwill; capitalized interest; allowance for doubtful accounts and note receivables; legal contingencies; insurance reserves and other related liabilities; accrual estimates; pension and post-retirement estimates; multi-employer withdrawal liabilities; operating lease assets and liabilities; and income taxes.
+Estimates and assumptions are used for, but not limited to: impairment of investments; impairment of long-lived assets, intangible assets and goodwill; capitalized interest; allowance for doubtful accounts and other receivables; legal contingencies; insurance reserves and other related liabilities; accrual estimates; pension and post-retirement estimates; multi-employer withdrawal liabilities; operating lease assets and liabilities; income from SSAT; and income taxes.
 Future results could be materially affected if actual results differ from these estimates and assumptions.

 Cash, Cash Equivalents and Restricted Cash: Cash equivalents consist of highly-liquid investments with original maturities of three months or less.
 The Company carries these investments at cost, which approximates fair value.
-There were no outstanding checks in excess of funds on deposit as of December 31, 2021.
-Outstanding checks in excess of funds on deposit totaled \$19.9 million as of December 31, 2020, and are included in current liabilities in the Consolidated Balance Sheets.
 Restricted cash relates to amounts that are subject to contractual restrictions and are not readily available.
-Restricted cash was \$5.3 million at December 31, 2021 and 2020, and is included in prepaid expenses and other assets in the Consolidated Balance Sheets.
+Restricted cash was \$3.9 million and \$5.3 million at December 31, 2022 and 2021, respectively, and are included in prepaid expenses and other assets in the Consolidated Balance Sheets.